 An oral and maxillofacial specialist is thoroughly qualified to repair facial injuries.
 These professionals are well versed in emergency care, acute treatment, and long-term reconstruction and rehabilitation – not just for physical reasons, but for emotional ones as well.
 Injuries to the face, by their very nature, impart a high degree of emotional as well as physical trauma to patients.
 The science and art of treating these injuries requires special training involving a “hands on” experience and an understanding of how the treatment provided will influence the patient’s long-term function and appearance.

-Dr. Mancia and Dr. Spagnoli meet and exceed these modern standards.
+Dr. Mancia, Dr. Spagnoli and Dr. Hussain meet and exceed these modern standards.
 They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
 They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations